Bedrock-OSS/bedrock-wiki/docs/concepts/biomes.md

 Conceptually, islands are no different from sub-biomes in the land region.
 The islands that generate in vanilla are actually just “hills” in oceans!

 > While these islands do not technically form a slot and are instead sub-biomes, due to what is either a bug or an oversight, they are noted as a slot due to how they must be declared.
 Islands are never declared for a custom ocean biome and can only be separately grouped by ocean depth.
-Islands are declared using either the `hills_transformation` or `mutate_transformation` properties in the `minecraft:overworld_generation_rules` component *only* in override definitions for the `ocean` and `deep_ocean` biomes (even if these vanilla oceans have been [de-weighted](#climates)).
+Islands are declared using either the `hills_transformation` or `mutate_transformation` properties in the `minecraft:overworld_generation_rules` component _only_ in override definitions for the `ocean` and `deep_ocean` biomes (even if these vanilla oceans have been [de-weighted](#climates)).
 Islands can also be declared as [mutated hills](#mutated-hills) if rarity is desired.
 Islands in vanilla only generate using hills sub-biomes and only in Deep Oceans; vanilla islands can therefore entirely be disabled by pointing the `hills_transformation` in an override for Deep Oceans to the Deep Ocean biome itself:

-{% include filepath.html path="biomes/deep_ocean.json" %}
+<FilePath>biomes/deep_ocean.json</FilePath>

 ```json
 "minecraft:overworld_generation_rules": {